-On Friday, June 21st 2001 a special party will be held at Para Site to celebrate its 6th anniversary and to launch its four latest publications: Para Site 1996-2000, Space Traffic: Artist-Run Spaces Beyond the Local Context, May Fung: Everything Starts from “Here” and Mini-Solo: Young Artists Series.
-Para Site’s Gold Patron Mr. Ronald Arculli JP OBS GBS will be the guest-of-honour at this special occasion.
+On Friday, June 21st 2001 a special party was held at Para Site to celebrate its 6th anniversary and to launch its four latest publications: Para Site 1996-2000, Space Traffic: Artist-Run Spaces Beyond the Local Context, May Fung: Everything Starts from “Here” and Mini-Solo: Young Artists Series.
+Para Site’s Gold Patronwill be the guest-of-honour at this special occasion.
 Admission is by invitation only.
-Enquiries: 2517-4620.

 Para Site 1996-2000

 Chinese and English, 160mm x 210mm, 232 pages, full colour, $150 (ISBN 962-86568-2-1)